ComputationalRadiationPhysics/picongpu/docs/source/usage/parameter_scans.rst

 Fine-Tuning
 ~~~~~~~~~~~

 There are several command line options you can use to customise the behaviour of your workflow.
 An overview can be found in the `documentation <https://snakemake.readthedocs.io/en/stable/executing/cli.html>`_ or by using ``snakemake --help``.
-Here are some recomendations:
+Here are some recommendations:

 * ``--jobs N``, ``-j N``
     * Use a maximum of N jobs in parallel.
 Set to ``unlimited`` to allow any number of jobs.